Chinese ideals of female beauty

-Chinese women tend to utilize plastic surgery to enhance their ethnic features, and mirror some physical traits associated with western beauty.
-Values of dark, thick, and shiny hair allude to proper hygiene rituals and overall health and wellness.
+Black hair that is long, thick and shiny is seen as particularly beautiful among Chinese women.
 Similarly, pale, ivory skin, and a slim body figure have historical implications as being a physical representation of wealth and affluence.
-Though not as much an indicator of wealth, these values transcribed to both modern day Chinese and Western culture and continue to represent ideal beauty.
+More recently, however, tan skin has emerged as the preferred beauty ideal among some younger Chinese women, who view their tan skin as healthier and more attractive than pale skin.

-A relatively new ideal ingrained into Chinese culture consists of the notion of having a double eyelid, a common feature of Western women.
-The term double eyelid refers to the prominent crease found on some people's eyelid and contradicts the more ethnic mono eyelid feature common to Chinese women.
-This look can be achieved temporarily by using specific cosmetic products such as tape or glue.
+A relatively new ideal ingrained into Chinese culture consists of the notion of having a double eyelid.
+The term double eyelid refers to the prominent crease natural to approximately 66.7% and 83.1% of Chinese women.
+For the minority that does not naturally have them, this look can be achieved temporarily by using specific cosmetic products such as tape or glue.
 A permanent option is to undergo a procedure titled blepharoplasty, which utilizes cosmetic surgery to reshape the eyelid.

 History

 The emphasis that both Taoist and Confucian notions of female beauty place on the relationship between inner and outer beauty has influenced the creation of the Chinese female beauty ideal.
 To further see the history of this culture, as well as how these ideals came into place see Chinese Culture.
 Outer beauty was thought to represent virtuousness, talent, and other positive characteristics.